santifo/Helminth_Bioinformatics_2025/course_modules_2025/module_transcriptomics/Single_cell_module.md

 ## SCTransform of data <a name="SCTrasform"></a>

 Do a basic analysis to start with, using SCTransform.
 This function normalises and scales the data, and finds variable features.
-It has some improvements from earlier versions of Seurat (and replaces NormalizeData(), ScaleData(), and FindVariableFeatures()), though there are functions it's difficult to perform when the data is transformed with this method.
+It has some improvements from earlier versions of Seurat and replaces NormalizeData(), ScaleData(), and FindVariableFeatures()).

 ```R
 # run sctransform
 day2somules <- SCTransform(day2somules, verbose = TRUE)